Thank You For Your Payment!

 - To complete the 72 hour curriculum and gain your Permaculture Design Course certificate of completion, we expect the course to take approximately 4-7 hours of your time per week.
 This may fluctuate with the time spent on the design project workbook.

-- A core part of this course is the individual permaculture design project that you will be creating, which students will work on week-to-week on their own (with clear guidance!).
+- A core part of this course is the group or individual permaculture design project that you will be creating, which students will work on week-to-week on their own (with clear guidance!).